 Mom's In Prison

 Most of the women that I see in the jails are Moms.
 I feel blessed that I have that in common with them.
 I have seen women that have had children while in jail.
 I have walked through the pregnancy with them.
-I have seen them in pain on a thin jail mattress (at times they will get two).
+I have seen them in pain on a thin jail mattress.
 I have had them miss a visit because they are just too uncomfortable to get out of their beds.
 I have shown up to visits and been told they are out on a medical “visit.”
 I have seen them a couple of weeks later where they share the news of their new baby.
 Their bodies are wanting to feed their babies, their hearts just want to connect, yet they are in jail.
 One of the hardest things for me to watch is little babies being brought into the prison to see their moms only to watch them leave after the visit.

 Being a mom, I know how hard this must be.
 I take for granted tucking my child in at night.
 I forget what a blessing it is to make sure they have breakfast in the morning, drive them to school and pick them up again.
 The women in jail grieve not having those moments.